thelfer/tfel/docs/web/tfel-material.md

 \(\tenseur \varepsilon=-\tenseur P_0:\tenseur \tau\).

-The function `EshelbyTensor` computes the Eshelby tensor of an ellipsoid whose semi-axis lengths are `a`, `b`, `c`, embedded in an isotropic matrix.
+The function `computeEshelbyTensor` computes the Eshelby tensor of an ellipsoid whose semi-axis lengths are `a`, `b`, `c`, embedded in an isotropic matrix.
 It returns an object of `type st2tost2<3u,real>`, which is the fourth-order Eshelby tensor, in a basis which is adapted to the ellipsoid.
 The expressions can be found in [@torquato_2002] for the axisymmetric ellipsoid and in [@eshelby_1957] for other cases.

+There is also `computeSphereEshelbyTensor`, `computeAxisymmetricalEshelbyTensor`, and also `computeCircularCylinderEshelbyTensor` and `computeEllipticCylinderEshelbyTensor` for plane strain elasticity.

 ## Strain localisation tensors